JUNE LITERARY BIRTHDAYS

 - Wisconsin-born historian and writer John Toland (1912; d.2004), winner of the Pulitzer Prize for The Rising Sun: The Decline and Fall of the Japanese Empire, 1936-1945 (1970) and author of a definitive biography of Adolph Hitler

-- West Virginia short story writer, Pulitzer Prize nominee, and suicide Breece Dexter Pancake (1952; d.1979)
+- West Virginia short story writer, Pulitzer Prize nominee Breece Dexter John Pancake (1952; d.1979, suicide)

 - June 30